al1brn/geonodes/README.md

     ...
 ```

-Inside the with statment block, nodes can be created by using the camel case version of their user name:
+Inside the with statement block, nodes can be created by using the camel case version of their label:

 ```python
 with GeoNodes("Demo") as tree: